opf/openproject/docs/user-guide/project-overview/README.md

 ### Calendar widget

 The calendar widget displays your current work packages in a calendar.
 It shows work packages that are being worked on at the current date.
+The maximum number of displayable work packages is 100.

 ![calendar](image-20191112142555628.png)